Wonderful Wordless Picture Books

 Reading Wordless Books with Preschoolers

 Wordless picture books are so much more than simply books with great pictures!
-These wonderful books can benefit your preschooler’s emerging literacy in more ways than you can imagine.
+These wonderful books can benefit your preschooler’s emerging literacy in three important ways.

 - Wordless books help develop vocabulary and language skills in young children.
 As you talk to your children about the pictures in the books, they’ll learn to label objects in the pictures, assign appropriate sounds and gestures to objects, and invent a simple story plot to accompany the illustrations.